 Anyone with the good fortune to fish our fabled Catskill streams does not soon forget the experience.
 Frequented by angling legends like Theodore Gordon, Lee Wulff, and Art Flick, our waters have historical importance as the “Cradle of American Fly Fishing.”
 For fifty years, Trout Unlimited has played a leading role in protecting waters like these — the trout and salmon fisheries that are among America’s great national treasures.

 - Meetings are open to the public.
 Most meetings feature speakers and presentations on angling, historical or local conservation and environmental subjects.

 - Meetings are held on the 4th Thursday of the month.

 - Due to the COVID pandemic, meetings are being held in-person and virtually, via ZOOM.
 Contact us for a link to the next meeting.

 - Meeting 7:00 pm, Program 7:30 pm

 - Chapter Schedule

 Trout Unlimited is a 501(c)3 not-for-profit organization.
-Over 84 cents from every dollar contributed to TU goes directly into conservation programs.
-Charity Navigator ranks TU as a four star charity.
+87 cents from every dollar contributed to TU goes directly into conservation programs.
+Charity Navigator ranks TU as a three star charity.